rcalixte/wayland-book/src/protocol-design/high-level.md

-**Note**: I've trimmed this snippet for brevity, but if you have the `wayland.xml` file in front of you, seek out this interface and examine it yourself - included is additional documentation explaining the purpose and precise semantics of each request and event.
+**Note**: I've trimmed this snippet for brevity, but if you have the `wayland.xml` file in front of you, seek out this interface and examine it yourself &mdash; included is additional documentation explaining the purpose and precise semantics of each request and event.

 When processing this XML file, we assign each request and event an opcode in the